avaranovich/webcourse/deck/slides/JavaScript.md

 !SLIDE
 # JavaScript

-!SLIDE left
-## Objectives
-* Learn basics of JavaScript (including OO)
-* Lerarn how to write asyncronous code in JavaScript
-* Learn how to work with HTML Document Object Model
-* Learn how to write advanced client-side web apps with jQuery

 !SLIDE
 >JavaScript (sometimes abbreviated JS) is a prototype-based  scripting language that is dynamic, weakly typed and has first-class functions.
 It is a multi-paradigm language, supporting object-oriented, imperative, and functional programming styles.